garosan/web3_notes/cyfrin/foundry_fundamentals/01_foundry_simple_storage.md

 Block Time: "Sat, 21 Dec 2024 07:40:11 +0000"
 ```

+So just to reiterate:

+- When you run `forge script script/DeploySimpleStorage.s.sol` with Anvil not running, Foundry automatically spins up a temporary in-memory blockchain (Anvil) just for the script execution.
+The contract deployment is simulated and no actual blockchain state is modified.

+- When you run `forge script script/DeploySimpleStorage.s.sol` with Anvil running, Foundry still runs the script in a simulated mode and no contract is deployed but we get a `broadcast/` folder.

+- When you run `forge script script/DeploySimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private-key <PRIVATE_KEY>` Foundry connects to the running Anvil instance and actually sends the deployment transaction.

 ## What is a transaction

 What you need to remember here is that a `broadcast` folder was created.
 Look inside in the `run-latest.json` file and you'll see this: